akeneo/pim-docs/cookbook/import_export/create-specific-connector.rst

     The **help** option allows you to display a hint next to the field in the job edition form.

-Then we need to define this reader as a service in `readers.yml`:
+Then, we need to define this reader as a service in `readers.yml`:

 .. literalinclude:: ../../src/Acme/Bundle/SpecificConnectorBundle/Resources/config/readers.yml
    :language: yaml